Onelinerhub/onelinerhub/python-matplotlib/how-to-locate-labels-horizontally-in-legend.md

-# How to locate labels horizontally in legend
+# How to put labels horizontally in legend

 ```python
 import matplotlib.pyplot as plt